 What You Can Do

 Grasping why it’s important to manage e-waste isn’t enough—you should take action.
 You can’t tackle all the e-waste in the world, but by becoming a certified electronics recycler, you can expand your business and make a small but valuable contribution to the health of the planet.
-Once you get this certification, you can update your scrap recycling equipment with offerings from Moley Magnetics.
+Once you get this certification, you can update your scrap yard magnets and material handler grapples with offerings from Moley Magnetics.
 Granulators, choppers, and PCB shredders can all aid in dismantling e-waste for further processing, keeping those old electronics from ending up wherever they can do harm.